autopkg/grahampugh-recipes/JamfUploaderProcessors/READMEs/JamfComputerGroupUploader.md

-# JamfPolicyLogFlusher
+# JamfComputerGroupUploader

 ## Description

-A processor for AutoPkg that will flush logs for a policy on a Jamf Cloud or on-prem server.
+A processor for AutoPkg that will upload a computer group (smart or static) to a Jamf Cloud or on-prem server.

 ## Input variables